How to Study Physics and Math with AI Without Letting It Think for You

 Take a worked example from your textbook or notes and ask:

 “Here is a worked solution.
-Identify, step by step, which physics/maths principles are being applied, and state the conditions for each principle.
+Identify, step by step, which physics and math principles are being applied, and state the conditions for each principle.
 Don’t change the solution; just annotate it.”

 You’re asking the model to label things like, “Here we apply conservation of mechanical energy assuming no non-conservative work,” or “Here we use Newton’s second law in the radial direction, assuming uniform circular motion,” or “Here we use the Mean Value Theorem, which requires continuity on [a, b] and differentiability on (a, b).”
 The result is a principle-level map of the solution.